Published onHealth Tip of the Week

-During periods when outbreaks are not occurring, it’s safe to run normal errands with your baby — just be sure to practice the usual precautions to keep your child from getting sick: Don’t allow strangers to hold or play with your baby; keep your child away from anyone with a cough; and make sure you and your family wash your hands regularly.
+During periods when outbreaks are not occurring, it’s safe to run normal errands with your baby — just be sure to practice the usual precautions to keep your child from getting sick: Don’t allow strangers to hold or play with your baby; keep your child away from anyone with a fever, cough, or other respiratory symptoms; and make sure you and your family wash your hands regularly.

 A mother who has been immunized with the measles, mumps and rubella (MMR) vaccine or previously had the measles passes on antibodies to her unborn baby.
 She also continues to pass them to her children while breastfeeding.
 These antibodies provide protection for up to six months, and possibly longer.
 This is the main reason babies are not routinely recommended to get the vaccine before 1 year of age.

 The current outbreak has not changed this recommendation.
 If the outbreak turns into an epidemic, however, it’s possible these recommendations could be changed at least temporarily.

 The MMR vaccine is still recommended for children 6 months and older at least two weeks prior to international travel to countries or regions with ongoing measles transmission.
 Before your next trip, check your destination and CDC’s global travel notices.

 If the vaccine is so effective, and 90 percent of U.S. population has been vaccinated, why is measles spreading?